 Finding the best train pass for Europe can be a nightmare: continuous passes, flexible passes, 1-day passes, weekly passes, and everything in between.
 Country passes.
 Single tickets.
 Passes for non-Europeans and for Europeans.
 Routes and itineraries.
 It’s enough to make you want to fly!

 No, don’t despair.
 Let me help you sort it.
 It isn’t complicated at all, not if someone else shows you the way.

 Below I’ll demystify the European rail system for you and help you find the best deals on tickets and passes, leaving you with more money at your destination (rather than spending it all getting there).
 But there are a few things to keep in mind.

-First, there are two major European train passes: Eurail, if you don't live in Europe - just keep reading.
+First, there are two major European train passes: Eurail, for those of you who don’t live in Europe.
+Just keep reading.
 If you do live in Europe, buy an Interrail pass (you’ll find more information below in the Interrail pass section.

 Second, rail passes aren’t always less expensive than individual tickets.
 That’s right — you could easily overpay.
 You’ll need to calculate and compare (and I’ll show you exactly how to do that).